apache/lucene-solr/lucene/analysis/common/README.txt

-Lucene Contrib Analyzers README file
+Lucene Analyzers README file

-This project provides pre-compiled version of the Snowball stemmers based on revision 500 of the Tartarus Snowball repository, together with classes integrating them with the Lucene search engine.
+This project provides pre-compiled version of the Snowball stemmers based on revision 502 of the Tartarus Snowball repository, together with classes integrating them with the Lucene search engine.

 A few changes has been made to the static Snowball code and compiled stemmers: